Abdullah Gül: Entry into politics

-AKP career

 Prime minister

 After the Justice and Development Party (AKP) won the most votes in the November 2002 general election, Gül was appointed Prime Minister, as AKP leader Recep Tayyip Erdoğan was still banned from participating in politics.
 After Gül's government secured legislation allowing Erdoğan's return to politics, the latter took over as prime minister on 14 March 2003.
 Gül was appointed deputy prime minister and foreign minister.

+During his term he also oversaw the parliamentary motion known as the 1 March Memorandum, which sought to authorize US forces to use Turkish territory for operations in the 2003 Iraq War.

 Foreign minister

 After becoming foreign minister in March 2003, Gül became the key player in Turkey's attempts to receive an accession date for the European Union and in its attempts to improve relations with Syria and maintaining its relationship with the Turkic-speaking countries of Central Asia and the Caucasus.
 On 8 January 2008, Gül flew to the United States to meet with U.S. President George W. Bush and U.S. Secretary of State Condoleezza Rice.

-Presidency: 2007–2014
+Presidency (2007–2014)

 Prime Minister Erdoğan announced on 24 April 2007 that Gül would be the Justice and Development Party candidate in the 2007 presidential election.
 Previously, there had been speculation that Erdoğan himself would be the party's candidate, which had provoked substantial opposition from secularists.
 When a boycott of opposition parties in Parliament deadlocked the election process, Gül formally withdrew his candidacy on 6 May 2007.
 If elected he would be the first president to have been involved with Islamist parties.
 But a few days later, on 11 May 2007 when he inquired after the alterations to the Turkish constitution which now allowed the people to elect the president directly rather than a parliamentary vote, Gül announced that he was still intending to run.

 Following the July 2007 parliamentary election, the AKP renominated Gül as its presidential candidate on 13 August; the election was again held as a vote of parliament.
 On 14 August, Gül submitted his candidacy application to parliament and expressed his commitment to secularism at a news conference.

 On 28 August 2007, he was elected president in the third round of voting; in the first two rounds, a two-thirds majority of MPs had been required, but in the third round he needed only a simple majority.
 Gül was sworn in immediately thereafter.
 The process was a very low-key affair.

 Gül's swearing-in was not attended by the Chief of the Turkish General Staff and was boycotted by the opposition Republican People's Party; then the hand-over of power at the presidential palace was held behind closed doors.
 Gül's wife was not present.
 The traditional evening reception hosted by the new president at the presidential palace for the country's highest authorities was announced for 11:30 in the morning and wives were not invited.